kylephillips/simple-locator/readme.txt

 = 2.0.3 =
 * Fixes bug that prevented taxonomy filters from applying in location searches
+* Fixes bugs that were preventing ACF map field functionality from running correctly.
+* Fixes bugs that were not allowing the selection of custom lat/lng fields in the plugin settings.

 = 2.0.2 =
 * Updates form to use API, with custom endpoints added for search and all locations queries.